danielmagri/altitude/README.md

 It's an app where you can add your habits to track them and participate in competitions with your friends.

+> The app has been downloaded over 10,000 times on the Play Store

 ## Technologies

 Project made with Flutter (v2.5), using: